In the Spotlight

 In-person office visits include confidential information from you as well as from your provider; if you are normally accompanied by a spouse, partner, or family member, be sure the provider knows you're not alone.

-After you have successfully completed a virtual visit, you can view doctor's notes and instructions in My HealtheVet.
+After you complete a virtual visit, you can view doctor's notes and instructions in My HealtheVet.
 If you have questions, follow up with your health care team using Secure Messaging (sign in required), you will receive a response within three business days.

 Understand that a virtual visit shouldn't be used in cases of emergency.
 If you need immediate assistance, call 911 or go to the closest Emergency Department.